Azure-Samples/ms-identity-docs-code-dotnet/src/protected-api-access-protected-api/README.md

    }
    ```

-   :information_source: Since the request is sent with a Bearer Token, it is expected to receive an `OK` response `200`.
-The web API was already protected and now it demostrate it can access another protected API on behalf of the the user.
+   :information_source: The expected response code is `200 OK` if you included a valid access token as bearer token in the request.

 ## About the code

-This ASP.NET Core application uses minimal web API.
-The app has a single route requiring a valid Security Token that is going to be used to acquire another token on behalf of the user to access the `/me` protected Microsoft Graph endpoint.
+This ASP.NET Core minimal web API has a single protected route, `/me`, that requires callers (client applications making requests to the endpoint) present a valid access token issued by the Microsoft identity platform.

+Acting as a middle-tier API, this minimal web API then uses that access token to acquire a second access token from the Microsoft identity platform, this time for Microsoft Graph, on behalf of the user.

+Finally, the web API requests data from the Microsoft Graph `/me` endpoint and includes the response data in its response to the original caller.

 ## Reporting problems